Handling vaccine distribution with the help of fleet management systems

 According to publicly available information, vaccine orders in Latvia are currently collected until 11:00 AM every Thursday and should cover the next week vaccination plans.
 During the vaccine order process, the vaccination centres have to fill in a form and send it over to the responsible government agency.
 Unfortunately, this looks like a manual process for both parties – the vaccination centres filling in the forms and the government agency processing the data.

-Mapon route planning and optimisation solution allows several options on how to receive the orders.
-The simplest and most straightforward is a manual data entry into the platform, but, keeping in mind that manual labour is slow and not error-prone, we would suggest using at least XLS file import or, in the best-case scenario, API integration to directly transfer the data into the Mapon platform.
+Mapon fleet route optimisation and planning solution allows several options on how to receive the orders.
+The simplest and most straightforward is a manual data entry into the platform, but, keeping in mind that manual labour is slow and error-prone, we would suggest using at least XLS file import or, in the best-case scenario, API integration to directly transfer the data into the Mapon platform.

 We should also mention that for some cargo types it would be important to keep track of the vehicle load capacity and order delivery size.
 Given the current vaccine availability and packaging size, we can skip this step for now.
 However, our route planning solution can plan deliveries based on the vehicle size/weight constraints, if necessary.